Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

 - `flag_key` (String): The key of the feature flag corresponding to the bandit
 - `subject_key` (String): The identifier of the subject (e.g., user) to be assigned a variation
 - `subject_attributes` (Attributes): Optional - Attributes of the subject, used by targeting rules
-- `default_value` (String): The default variation to return if the flag is not successfully evaluated
+- `default_value` (String): The value that will be returned if no allocation matches the subject, if the flag is not enabled, if get_string_assignment is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
+Its type must match the get_<Type>_assignment call.

 ### Typed assignments